 Last time I made a weight, I had just made 150 lbs and my body weight had been 145-150 in those days, so I thought "mission accomplished".
 Nope.
 I weighed in at 158 lbs!
 It was last February and the snow kept me from making even half the normal running mileage*.
 It was most disappointing; I was lifting 5 more pounds, but had gained 10 pounds--I was actually getting worse, in a relative fashion.

-I know, it is kind of numerology, what difference does it make if you can lift your own weight over your head?
+I know, it is kind of numerology, what difference does it matter if you can lift your own weight over your head?
 I can't say it makes a difference but it was a goal that I had since starting to lift a couple of years ago.
 It was a goal that I thought would be pretty easy too: I lifted for about three months in high school and was able to surpass my body weight by ten pounds.
 As a distance runner and young, my body fat level must have been in the single digits, so I was essentially just muscles, skin and bones.
 Now I am a middle aged man with a middle aged dad-bod.

 The bar is 45 lbs, and there are two each of 35 and 10 lb disks and four 5 lb plates.
 Total 155.